usbarmory/armory-drive/README.md

 have been already initialized with the Armory Drive firmware as shown in _Pairing and initialization_.

-  1. Download file `armory-drive-signed.ota` from the [latest binary release](https://github.com/f-secure-foundry/armory-drive/releases/latest)
+  1. Download file `armory-drive.ota` from the [latest binary release](https://github.com/f-secure-foundry/armory-drive/releases/latest)
   2. If the USB armory contains an SD card, remove it.
   3. Plug the USB armory.
   4. An "F-Secure" disk volume should appear.
-  5. Rename `armory-drive-signed.ota` to "UA-DRIVE.ota".
+  5. Rename `armory-drive.ota` to "UA-DRIVE.ota".
   6. Copy "UA-DRIVE.ota" to the "F-Secure" disk.
   7. Eject the "F-Secure" disk.
   8. The white LED should turn on and then off after the update is complete.